 60. The ECE Executive Secretary opened a discussion on how the Committee and its subsidiary bodies can mobilize key stakeholders from all regions to obtain the objectives of the subprogramme.
 He stressed the importance of the Committee’s work with regard to a post-2015 agenda on a low-carbon future.
 The Executive Secretary further stressed his wish for efficient and effective implementation of the work programmes targeting concrete outcomes.

 61. Three bureau members, the chair of the Expert Group of Gas and member States were invited to provide views on the impact and visibility of the work of the Committee.
-The key takeaway discussion points included:
+The following points were made:

 (a) ECE provides a unique platform to discuss questions related to sustainable energy, building on a diverse and important membership in the energy space.
 It allows the exchange of expert views and experience beyond borders and on cross-cutting issues in a unique way.
-ECE has a leadership role in standard setting and can build on its convening power based on active participation from member States, technical experts, and other stakeholders.
+ECE has a positive track record in standard setting and can build on its convening power based on active participation from member States, technical experts, and other stakeholders.
 The Executive Secretary challenged the panellists to propose their thoughts on how this could be improved so that messages would also reach the ministerial level;

 (b) The time is right to seek strategic partnerships with both established and new players, including the IEA, IRENA, the International Energy Forum and others, in order to enhance mutual activities and avoid duplication, but also to combine forces for bigger impact.
 This can be seen in the context of energy and economy, firstly strengthening links inside the United Nations family, in parallel reaching out to other regions outside the ECE region and other stakeholders;